kim-sanghwan/PALM/action_anticipation_module/EGO4D-prediction/README.md

 2. Download LLM of your interest and update get_generator(text_generation_model, device) function in utils/prompt_utils.py We leveraged llama-2-7b.
 Please refer to official Llama2 gihub https://github.com/meta-llama/llama

 3. We assume you already have the results of action recognition and image captioning models as json files.
-You should also have Ego4D video clips and annotations following below instruction
+You should also have Ego4D video clips and annotations following below instruction.
+Then, simply run ```bash llama7B_run.sh ``` at slurm cluster.

-Run bash llama7B_run.sh

 # Long-Term Action Anticipation